Ben0126/Matlab_call_Python_conv2D/README.md

 # Convolution in 2D using Python and MATLAB
+For more detailed information about comparing GPU and CPU speed for FFT convolution, please refer to the [Compare GPU and CPU Speed for FFT Convolution README](link-to-second-readme).

 This repository provides MATLAB code for performing 2D convolution using Python.
 It demonstrates four different methods for convolution, including both CPU and GPU implementations.
 The methods are as follows: